mpabegg/ubuntu-setup/README.md

 🛠️ Minimal setup script for configuring a fresh Ubuntu install.

 This repository will grow step by step.
-The current version updates the system and installs essential CLI and system tools.
+The current version updates the system and installs essential CLI, system, and developer tools.

 ---